Hybrid vs. electric injection molding machines: Debate continues

 “There is a very interesting notion that the molding machine market has about electric machines being more energy-efficient than a servo-hydraulic machine.
 They're not.
 They're really only about ...
 5 or so percent more energy-efficient than a servo-hydraulic.
 Granted, compared to an old-school classic hydraulic machine, they're about 50 percent more energy-efficient,” said Ben Hartigan, marketing coordinator for the Absolute Group of Companies, which in North America sells Haitian IMMs as well as a line of robots.

-Depending on the supplier and application, perceptions about electrics, hydraulics and hybrids vary.
+Based on factors like the supplier and application, perceptions about electrics, hydraulics and hybrids vary.

 Plugging in